plkujaw/-CV-/README.md

 #### Bombardier Transportation (Mar 2015 – Mar 2016)</br>
 Katowice, Poland</br>
 Service Coordinator
-- Customer service, deploying, managing and controlling technicians’ work schedule, reporting to the line manager
+- Customer service, deployment, management and control of technicians’ work schedule.
+Reporting to the line manager and director.

 ## Hobbies and Interests